qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

 Delete duplicated vertices
 --------------------------

 Deletes duplicated vertices from the input geometries, based on errors reported by the :ref:`qgischeckgeometryduplicatenodes` algorithm.

-.. seealso:: :ref:`qgischeckgeometryduplicatenodes`, :ref:`qgisremoveduplicatevertices`
+.. seealso:: :ref:`qgisremoveduplicatevertices`

 Parameters
 ..........